Community Recreation Center Collaboration

 The Park Districts and District 200 welcome additional project collaborators.
 The Community Mental Health Board has expressed interest in some level of facility usage, and now that the Memorandum of Understanding is signed, further exploration can determine what might be appropriate.
 It should be noted that during the 2016 Feasibility Study, D200 students expressed a desire to have mental health services be a part of this Community Recreation Center.
 Therefore, the Collaboration team is keeping this component top of mind when determining how to best service our communities.

-Currently, three locations for a community recreation center are being explored.
-The next step will be to identify the location that best meets the needs of all three entities.
+Currently, three locations for a community recreation center have been explored.
+When discussions resume, the next step will be to identify the location that best meets the needs of all entities.
 The benefits and risks of building a community recreation center will be closely examined by each group.
 Facility operations and use agreements will be discussed and finance options will continue to be investigated.
-Community information meetings will be planned for October.
-We are planning to host three meetings, with one on a weekday, one on a weeknight and one on a weekend to allow full participation.
-Meetings will be held in both Oak Park and River Forest.
-Concurrently the Imagine OPRF Work Group is meeting to make long-term facility recommendations to the District 200 Board of Education.
-Options are expected to be presented in 2018.
+Community information meetings will be scheduled if planning moves forward.